reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/lab_06.md

     - OrderDate = Date/Time
     - MonthNo = Whole number

-1. Now repeat the process outlined earlier to add a lakehouse destination.
+1. Re-execute the steps provided earlier to include a lakehouse destination, beginning with Task 2, Step 1, and progressing through the following steps

 8. On the **Destination settings** page, select **Append**, and then save the settings.
 The **Lakehouse** destination is indicated as an icon in the query in the Power Query editor.